egnor/wt32-eth01/README.md

 <img alt="WT32-ESP01 system block diagram" src="https://user-images.githubusercontent.com/279819/211134688-df67c565-bd14-44cd-bdfb-e28279180e42.png" width=600>

+- [LAN8720A](https://www.microchip.com/en-us/product/LAN8720A) is the Ethernet physical layer controller (PHY)
 - [WT32-S1](https://www.lcsc.com/product-detail/WIFI-Modules_Wireless-tag-WT32-S1_C477832.html) is WT's ESP32 module (metal box), a (discontinued?)
 [ESP32-WROOM-32E](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32e_esp32-wroom-32ue_datasheet_en.pdf) clone based on the same [ESP32-D0WD-V3](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf) chip
-- [LAN8720A](https://www.microchip.com/en-us/product/LAN8720A) is the Ethernet physical layer controller (PHY)
 - "Left Interface" and "Right Interface" are just the two pin headers

 There are multiple revisions of the device -- I've seen "V1.2" and "V1.4" on the silkscreen, and the trace routing does differ -- but the differences are unknown.
 You can get it with or without pin headers pre-soldered on.

+Finally, there's a [schematic floating around](WT32_ETH01_V2.schematic.pdf).
+Its provenance and accuracy are unknown, but it's been helpful to me.

-## Pins
+## Pins (and gotchas!)

-The data sheet also has a pin diagram, but [an older version](https://files.seeedstudio.com/products/102991455/WT32-ETH01_datasheet_V1.1-%20en.pdf) actually has better English labels:
+The data sheet also has a pin diagram, but [an older version](WT32-ETH01_manual.pdf) actually has better English labels:

 <img alt="WT32-ESP01 pins" src="https://user-images.githubusercontent.com/279819/211134805-77965a29-976c-4b20-ae87-8b64f8f9d04e.png" width=600>

 Note that `CFG`, `485_EN`, `RXD` and `TXD` describe functions specific to their "serial gateway" firmware-- if you run your own firmware, these are just GPIOs (`IO32`, `IO33`, `IO5` and `IO17` respectively).

-Finally, there's a [schematic floating around](WT32_ETH01_V2.schematic.pdf).
-Its provenance and accuracy are unknown, but it's been helpful to me.

-## Pin gotchas!

 ## Power